lmangueira/BDIA_Hadoop/README.md

 Clone repo and ``vagrant up``

+> [!CAUTION]
+> Beware of special characters on full path to Vagrantfile

 Will create key-pair and copy to each machine, so _sshing_ will be easier

 Hadoop configuration files are in hadoop folder.
 Will be copied to each VM.